Five easy steps to create a strong doctor-patient bond in the initial visit.

 The relationship between doctor and patient continues to be the keystone in quality medical care.
 When a trusting healthy relationship is fostered initially, it is more readily maintained and set up for further growth.
 Quality relationships lead to an accurate description of symptoms, full medical history disclosure, and ultimately a more holistic view of the patient.

 Obtain patient consent at every possible opportunity and work to maintain this mutual respect in which the patient feels autonomy over their own body.
 Frame things in a question as opposed to predetermined steps.

-The simple act of asking permission rather than telling the patient what you are going to do immediately puts them at ease and makes the feel like a valued stakeholder in their own health.
+The simple act of asking permission rather than telling the patient what you are going to do immediately puts them at ease and makes them feel like a valued stakeholder in their own health.

 2. Poker Face

 Check your personal opinions at the door.
-While you may encounter patients that engage in unsafe or otherwise alarming behaviors it is not your job to pass judgement.
+While you may encounter patients that engage in unsafe or otherwise alarming behaviors it is not your job to pass judgment.
 Remain outwardly neutral as you explain the risks of a given activity and always appeal logically as opposed to emotionally.
 The moment you show your emotions on your face your patient will feel defensive and the trust that has been built in this short time will have already been broken.

 3. Eye Contact

 This one is easy!
 Keep your eyes on the patient as frequently as possible.
 If you are not engaged with your patient they will not engage with you.
 Eye contact is another way to help the patient feel valued and it reflects good listening skills when you are focused on your patient as they speak.